 - St Andrews Square: The Ivy on the Square is a well-known restaurant that offers fabulous decorations every year.
 Come and admire them for yourself.
 In the square you will find these and other decorations.

-3. Have fun at the Santa Claus charity run
+6. Have fun at Santa's charity race

 The reason?
-Two particularities make this event fun and interesting for the little ones: first, it is a race open to all public and even minors can participate; second, a mandatory requirement to participate in the race is to be dressed up as Santa Claus.
+Two particularities make this event fun and interesting for the little ones: first, it is a race open to all the public and even minors can participate; second, a mandatory requirement to participate in the race is to be dressed up as Santa Claus.

 Where it takes place